Long Beach’s 100-Year-Old Bar Goes Through More Than 450 Pickled Eggs a Day ~ L.A. TACO

 “Our prices are one of the most beautiful things about running a business where you own the property—there is very little overhead.
 Go ten blocks in that direction, closer to the ocean, where you are enjoying a beer on a leased property, and you’ll get a 12-ounce bottle for $9.
 Here, you get 20 ounces on draft for $5,” boasts Husak.

-If you want to feel old-timey, order a bag of Joe’s Jost’s peanuts, which are roasted every morning on the premises.
+If you want to feel old-timey, order a bag of Joe Jost’s peanuts, which are roasted every morning on the premises.

-On August 10th, Joe’s Jost will officially celebrate their 100th year of being open.
+On August 10th, Joe Jost's will officially celebrate their 100th year of being open.

 “This place is a church,” Husak says.
 “Everyone respects this place.”